 Mild stuttering is common.
 However, it usually ends on its own by the time children reach four years of age.
-Use patience and avoid hurrying your child while they speak.
-Talk with your child's health care provider if you are worried about speech problems.
+Be patient and don't hurry your child when they are speaking.
+Don't interrupt your child or finish your child's sentences.
+Talk with your health care provider if you are worried about speech problems.